 “This is Soul for today: tight, sophisticated, and up-to-date…a winner” (San Diego Troubadour).
 Tori Roze and The Hot Mess are a soulful force to be reckoned with.
 Gathering their musical thunder from an extremely eclectic time and space spanning centuries, this band busts straight through the glass ceiling of genre-bending: original funky jazzy neo-soul music exploding with grit, integrity, and vulnerability.

 Roze is a key artist in conveying the emotional intent behind a song.
 “Hearing Tori Roze’s sultry voice for the first time is like learning that Santa Claus isn’t real: it absolutely breaks your heart.
 Roze seduces you with her Erykah Badu-esque flair, and just when you think she can’t be any smoother, she claws her way into your ears with her rocking roars” (San Diego City Beat).
-The Hot Mess, comprised of five exceptional “pocket” players nailing unexpected arrangements to “blow your top” (one of which is Tori’s mother), leaves you reeling with toe-tapping excitement.
-Instrumentation: guitar (Johnny Alexander), bass (Harley Magsino), trombone/keys (Jordan Morita), flute/backup vocals (Lee Clark), vocals/trumpet/hand percussion (Tori Roze), and rotating drummers (Charles Weller & Tim Newton) complete this motley crew of intuitive technicians.
-The name says it all: The Hot Mess.
-Do not expect for their arrangements to be predictable or run-of-the-mill—this band is audibly unique.
-Musically likened to Chicago + Earth, Wind, and Fire with a slap of Amy Winehouse + Janis Joplin-style vocals; these guys have got the recipe for eargasmic pleasure.
+The Hot Mess, comprised of five exceptional “pocket” players nailing unexpected original arrangements that will “blow your top,” leaves you reeling with toe-tapping excitement.
+Instrumentation: guitar (Johnny Alexander), bass (Harley Magsino), trombone/keys (Jordan Morita), flute/backup vocals (Lee Clark a.k.a.
+Tori’s mom), vocals/trumpet/hand percussion (Tori Roze), and drums (Rashaad Graham).
+Funky-Jazzy-Neo-Soul = strange beautiful music.
+The name says it all: The Hot Mess – a motley crew of incredible musical technicians.
+Do not expect for their music to be predictable or run-of-the-mill – this band is audibly unique.
+Musically likened to Chicago with a slap of Amy Winehouse + Janis Joplin-style vocals; these guys have got the spicy recipe for eargasmic pleasure.